killollik/fabric-defect-classifier-using-tranfer-learning/README.md

     ```python
     !pip install -r requirements.txt
     ```
-5.  **Upload Your Data:**
-    *   In the Colab file explorer panel on the left, navigate into the `fabric-defect-classifier` directory.
-    *   Click the "Upload" button and select your `fabric_dataset.zip` file.
-Wait for it to finish uploading.
-6.  **Run the Training Script:** Execute the main training script with the following command:
+5.  **Run the Training Script:** Execute the main training script with the following command:
     ```python
     !python src/train_model.py
     ```
-    The script will automatically find the zip file, unzip it, and run the complete training and fine-tuning process.
-7.  **Get the Final Model:** After the script finishes, a new file named `final_fabric_defect_model.keras` will appear in the file explorer.
+6.  **Get the Final Model:** After the script finishes, a new file named `final_fabric_defect_model.keras` will appear in the file explorer.
 This is your trained model, which you can download.